XMLSpy XSLT Editing Features:

 Integrated project management functionality lets you group related files and assign XSLT transformations, perform batch operations, plug in to source control systems, and more.
 XMLSpy even includes the powerful Find in Files window for performing XML-aware find and replace operations on selected files, folders, or even an entire project at one time.

-XMLSpy provides powerful XPath 1.0, 2.0, and 3.0 tools to facilitate XSLT stylesheet development.
-As you’re composing an XPath expression in Text View, Grid View, or in XMLSpy's XPath Analyzer window, XMLSpy provides you with valid XPath functions, as well as element and attribute names from the associated schema and XML instance(s).
+XMLSpy provides powerful XPath 1.0, 2.0, and 3.1 tools to facilitate XSLT stylesheet development.
+As you’re composing an XPath expression in Text View, Grid View, or in XMLSpy's XPath/XQuery window, XMLSpy provides you with valid XPath operators and functions, as well as element and attribute names from the associated schema and XML instance(s).
 Intelligent XPath auto-completion accounts for namespaces when listing options and even provides deep path suggestions when the required node is not in close proximity to the current context.

-The XSLT editor also includes the XPath Builder, which helps you define XPath 1.0, 2.0, or 3.0 expressions with one click.
+The XSLT editor also includes the Copy XPath command, which helps you define XPath 1.0, 2.0, or 3.1 expressions with one click.
 You simply select an element or attribute in your XML data file, and the "Copy XPath" command will automatically copy the corresponding XPath expression to the clipboard.

 The XSL Outline entry helper window in the XSLT editor is another powerful feature for optimizing XSLT development.
 When you're working with an XSLT 1.0, 2.0, or 3.0 stylesheet, it lists the templates and functions in the current XSLT file as well as those in any included or imported files.
 Color coded icons provide at-a-glance information on templates and functions, and selecting the Go to Item icon or double clicking a template or function highlights it in the current document.
 Functions are listed by name, while templates are displayed by name and/or XPath expression.
 You can view or edit each template's mode, priority, and associated comment directly in the XSL Outline window.